alliomeria/ethical_ml_usage_tags/IIIF/ml-usage-tags/index.md

 * URIs to be pursued for machineable interactions

 #### Additional Considerations

+* IIIF is an API based framework, geared to machine mediated interactions but: **IIIF resources are for humans**

 * Use of these standardized `ML Usage` tags in IIIF Manifests will always need to be paired with sophisticated, up-to-date DevOps and data security practices within the context of a repository environment.